tatasfachrul/tatasfachrul/README.md

 I do some side job ocasionally.
 If you need to built app with Javascript oriented framework/library like `Express`, `React Native` you come to the right place 🎯

 ### My Goal for 2020
-🌱 Currently learning about GoLang.
+🌱 Learning React Native to the Core~

 #